Parkes High School

 Parkes High School is a government-funded co-educational comprehensive secondary day school, located in Parkes, in the Central West region of New South Wales, Australia.
+It is a part of the Henry Parkes Learning Community.

 Established in 1933, the school enrolled approximately 580 students in 2018, from Year 7 to Year 12, of whom 15 per cent identify as Indigenous Australians and 3 per cent from a language background other than English.
 The school is operated by the NSW Department of Education; the principal is Sandra Carter.

-The school offers a range of subjects in junior (7-10) and senior years (11-12) in accordance with a syllabus developed by the New South Wales Education Standards Authority.
+The school offers a range of subjects in junior (7 to 10) and senior years (11 to 12) in accordance with a syllabus developed by the New South Wales Education Standards Authority.

 Senior courses

 At Parkes High School there are numerous courses available to senior students as they work toward attaining their NSW Higher School Certificate (HSC).

 English

 English is a required unit of study in NSW and as such all students must complete one of these English courses: Advanced English, which may be completed with HSC Extension 1 English; Standard English, which are Board Developed ATAR accredited courses; and English Studies, which is a Board Endorsed Course.